Jack Kerouac: Style

-jazz, especially the Bebop genre established by Charlie Parker, Dizzy Gillespie, Thelonious Monk, and others.
-Later, Kerouac included ideas he developed from his Buddhist studies that began with Gary Snyder.
-He often referred to his style as "spontaneous prose."
+jazz, especially the bebop genre established by Charlie Parker, Dizzy Gillespie, Thelonious Monk, and others.
+Later, he included ideas he developed from his Buddhist studies that began with Gary Snyder.
+He often referred to his style as "spontaneous prose".
 Although Kerouac's prose was spontaneous and purportedly without edits, he primarily wrote autobiographical novels (or roman à clef) based upon actual events from his life and the people with whom he interacted.
+This approach is reflected also by his plot structure: his narratives were not heavily focused on traditional plot structures.
+Instead, his works often revolved around a series of episodic encounters, road trips, and personal reflections.
+The emphasis was on the characters' experiences and the exploration of themes such as freedom, rebellion, and the search for meaning.

 Many of his books exemplified this spontaneous approach, including On the Road, Visions of Cody, Visions of Gerard, Big Sur, and The Subterraneans.
 The central features of this writing method were the ideas of breath (borrowed from jazz and from Buddhist meditation breathing), improvising words over the inherent structures of mind and language, and limited revision.
 Connected with this idea of breath was the elimination of the period, substituting instead a long connecting dash.
 As such, the phrases occurring between dashes might resemble improvisational jazz licks.
 When spoken, the words take on a certain musical rhythm and tempo.

 Kerouac greatly admired and was influenced by Gary Snyder.
 The Dharma Bums contains accounts of a mountain climbing trip Kerouac took with Snyder, and includes excerpts of letters from Snyder.
 While living with Snyder outside Mill Valley, California, in 1956, Kerouac worked on a book about him, which he considered calling Visions of Gary.
 (This eventually became Dharma Bums, which Kerouac described as "mostly about [Snyder].")
 That summer, Kerouac took a job as a fire lookout on Desolation Peak in the North Cascades in Washington, after hearing Snyder's and Whalen's stories of working as fire spotters.
-Kerouac described the experience in Desolation Angels and later in The Dharma Bums.
+Kerouac described the experience in Desolation Angels and later in "Alone on a Mountaintop" (published in Lonesome Traveler) and The Dharma Bums.